daeuniverse/daed/docs/getting-started.md

 # Quick Start Guide

+> **Note**
-> **Note**: `daed` (UI component) is bundled with [dae-wing](https://github.com/daeuniverse/dae-wing) (backend API server) and [dae](https://github.com/daeuniverse/dae) (core).
+> `daed` (UI component) is bundled with [dae-wing](https://github.com/daeuniverse/dae-wing) (backend API server) and [dae](https://github.com/daeuniverse/dae) (core).

 ## How to run

+> **Note**
+> - NEVER LET YOUR COMPUTER SLEEP OR HIBIRNATE WHILE PROXY IS STILL ON!
+> - NEVER SWITCH NETWORK WHILE PROXY IS STILL ON!
+> - TURN IT OFF BEFORE YOU MOVE OR LEAVE YOUR COMPUTER!
+> - OR YOU WILL HAVE POSSIBILITY TO NEED A REBOOT TO RECOVER YOUR NETWORK CONNECTIVITY!

 ### Download pre-compiled binaries

 Releases are available in <https://github.com/daeuniverse/daed/releases>

+> **Note**
-> **Note**: If you would like to get a taste of new features, there are `PR Builds` available.
+> If you would like to get a taste of new features, there are `PR Builds` available.
 Most of the time, newly proposed changes will be included in `PRs` and will be exported as cross-platform executable binaries in builds (GitHub Action Workflow Build).
 Noted that newly introduced features are sometimes buggy, do it at your own risk.
 However, we still highly encourage you to check out our latest builds as it may help us further analyze features stability and resolve potential bugs accordingly.

 PR-builds are available in <https://github.com/daeuniverse/daed/actions/workflows/pr-build.yml>